 Virginia Code Section 46.2-852 is another type of reckless driving.
-Under Section 46.2-852, the prosecutor must prove that the driver: (1) drove at a speed or in a manner so as to endanger life, limb or property of another or (2) that the driver disregarded the consequences of their actions and displayed an indifference to the safety of life, limb or property.
+Under Section 46.2-852, the prosecutor must prove that the driver: (1) drove in a manner so as to endanger life, limb or property of another or (2) that the driver disregarded the consequences of their actions and displayed an indifference to the safety of life, limb or property.
+This version gets charged if there has been an accident, falling asleep at the wheel, or other driving involving careless or dangerous driving behavior.

 Other types of reckless driving include: